tiagoad/wth2017/bin/README.md

 `workers.sh` - Starts a list of workers in different processes for development

 `services.sh` - Starts the service dependencies for the project

+`print_logs.sh` - Prints all logs from RabbitHQ into stdout